elewa-academy/Fundamentals/docs_src/README.md

 * Talking about code
 * ...

 Suspiciously JavaScript isn't on this list, strange for a JavaScript curriculum.
-But this isn't a JavaScript curriculum.
+But this isn't a JavaScript curriculum!
 The fundamental skills any developer needs are the same no matter what language or environment they use.
 These projects are designed to expose you to those skills.
-We use JavaScript for the projects, but this is becuase it's ubiquitous and implements all the main paradigms.
+We use JavaScript for the projects, but this is for convenience.
+It's the most ubiquitous language and it implements most [programming paradigms](https://elewa-academy.github.io/General-Resources/programming-resources/programming-paradigms.html).

-What's more, these skills don't even require great programming experience!
+What's more, these skills don't even require great programming experience.
 All you need is a beginner's familiarity with JavaScript.
 These simple but carefully designed projects will expose you to the truly important skills _before_ you get lost or form any bad habits.

 So go for it!
 Don't be shy, [join us on Slack](https://join.slack.com/t/elewa-academy/shared_invite/enQtMjk4OTA3OTM1NjIwLTA2ZmQ0NDVhNjQxZWM2NjNhNmMyNmVhZGNhZmJmZTY1OWQ4Nzc0ZTkzZGE3NjdiYTYwYThlNzI3YTg2NGM5MGM) anytime for help or just to kick it.